Madonna studies: Texts

 In Material Girls (1995), Suzanna Danuta Walters held these academic writings, has produced at least one major academic text devoted to Madonna.
 On the report of Eric Weisbard, only Madonna books proliferated in the 1990s (compared to her fellows Michael Jackson and Prince), and the bulk coming from a new group of cultural studies academics, mostly women.
 According to professor Sheila Jeffreys there exists "a slew of scholarly books in postmodern language" about her.

 Professor Jane Desmond from University of Illinois Urbana-Champaign held that "the relevant bibliography is vast" in the Madonna studies, citing examples from Cathy Schwichtenberg (The Madonna Connection) to Lisa Frank and Paul Smith (Madonnarama) both from 1993.
 Another book from 1993 is Deconstructing Madonna (Fran Lloyd) that articulates Madonna in British rather than an American cultural perspective.
 Academics from Thomas Ferraro to Santiago Fouz-Hernández have identified others some core originating texts, like Karlene Faith's Madonna, Bawdy & Soul (1997) and the others previously mentioned by Desmond.
 For Fouz-Hernández, The Madonna Connection "was arguably a key event in the history of the relationship between the artist and the academy".
-Professor Pamela Robertson Wojcik also opined that the three of these books published in 1993, "cemented the institutionalization of a major subdivision of American media studies into Madonna studies".
+Professor Pamela Robertson Wojcik also opined that these three books published in 1993, "cemented the institutionalization of a major subdivision of American media studies into Madonna studies".

-Weisbard noticed that some bibliography on Madonna mixed music criticism with "academic chops" citing Madonna: Like an Icon by Lucy O'Brien as an example.
+Weisbard also noted how generalized bibliography on Madonna mixed music criticism with "academic chops" citing Madonna: Like an Icon by Lucy O'Brien as an example.
 In this hybrid critical-academic popular writing about Madonna, Fouz-Hernández also commented that her academic discourse is "periodically amalgamated in volumes such as Desesperately Seeking Madonna (Sexton, 1993), Madonna: The Rolling Stone Files (Rolling Stone, 1997) or The Madonna Companion (Metz and Benson, 1999)".
-To Ferraro, the last book has been "the better resource for Madonna criticism".
-Bitch She's Madonna, a book published in 2018 by a group of academics, was promoted as the first Spanish cultural book on Madonna, and as an extension of the Madonna studies in Spain.
+To Ferraro, the latter book has been "the better resource for Madonna criticism".
+Bitch She's Madonna, a book published in 2018 by Hispanic academics, was promoted as the first Spanish cultural book dedicated to Madonna, and as an extension of the Madonna studies in Spain.
 The same year, assistant professor Manav Ratti of Salisbury University, writing for Journal of American Studies wrote an essay about her book Sex and called it an extension of the "scholarship on Madonna".
 Some thesis garnered media exposition and citations, like Madonna's 'Like a Prayer:' A Critique of a Critique of the Geritol Generation of Chip Wells.